Akaash-S/streetfood/replit.md

 ## Overview

-This is a comprehensive Street Food Ecosystem Platform that connects street food vendors, retail shop owners, delivery agents, and distributors in a streamlined supply chain.
-The application provides role-based dashboards for each user type and facilitates order management, product browsing, and delivery coordination.
+This is a simplified Street Food Ecosystem Platform that connects street food vendors, delivery agents, and distributors in a direct supply chain.
+The application provides role-based dashboards for each of the three user types and facilitates wholesale ordering, product management, and delivery coordination without intermediary retail shops.

 ## Recent Changes
+- **2025-07-27**: ✅ **CLEAN ARCHITECTURE**: Removed all mock/demo data and simplified to three-role system
+  - Removed retail shop owner role and all related functionality
+  - Updated system to support only: street_vendor, delivery_agent, distributor
+  - Cleaned database of all demo/mock data
+  - Updated frontend registration and authentication for three roles only
+  - Changed distributor field from shopName to companyName for better clarity
 - **2025-07-27**: ✅ **MAJOR MIGRATION**: Completely removed Supabase and implemented Neon PostgreSQL
   - Replaced file-based storage (PersistentStorage) with DatabaseStorage using Neon PostgreSQL
   - Migrated all data operations to use Drizzle ORM with proper database relationships